4 Days in Lisbon: A Comprehensive Itinerary

 Responsible Tourism Tips for Visiting Lisbon

-Responsible travel is all about traveling in a way that supports the communities you’re visiting.
-Below are some tips for how to travel responsibly while spending 4 days in Lisbon!
+Responsible travel is all about traveling in a way that supports the communities you’re visiting, and tapping into more of the pros versus cons of tourism.
+Below are some tips for how to travel responsibly while spending 4 days in Lisbon.

 Learn about Lisbon

-Take some time to learn while visiting Lisbon!
-There are tons of great museums that will give you insight into Portuguese history, culture, traditions and more.
+Take some time to learn while spending 4 days in Lisbon.
+There are several great museums that will give you insight into Portuguese history, culture, traditions and more.
 Making your trip to Lisbon educational will definitely enrich your experience!

 Visit Lisbon in the low or off-season

-As with many European cities, Lisbon has experienced a surge in tourism in recent years which has led to some potentially harmful impacts, like overtourism.
-One way to help reduce your impact while traveling Lisbon, the Algarve, and the rest of Portugal, is to visit in the off or shoulder season.
-This season runs from late September to early May, and during those months there are generally fewer tourists around.
+As with many European cities, Libson has experienced a surge in tourism in recent years which has led to harmful impacts like overtourism.
+One way to help reduce your impact while traveling any part of Portugal is to visit in the off or shoulder season.
+This season runs from late September to early May, and during those months there are typically less tourists around.

 Walk or use public transport

-Lisbon is super walkable!
-Walking is a great way to reduce your carbon emissions while exploring the city.
+Lisbon’s centre is very walkable!
+Walking is a great way to travel more sustainably by reducing your carbon emissions.
 When you’ve had enough of a workout (those Lisbon hills catch up to you), consider using public transport to keep your emissions low, rather than taxis and car shares.

 Stay local, shop local (skip the Starbucks!)

-It’s tempting to stay in chain hotels and grab Starbucks in the morning, but it benefits local Portuguese in Lisbon more if you support independently owned hotels, locally owned apartment rentals, and shops.
-Luckily, it’s super easy to find local places to stay as well as locally owned restaurants and shops in Lisbon.
+It’s tempting to stay in chain hotels and grab Starbucks in the morning, but it benefits local Portuguese in Porto more if you support independently owned hotels, locally owned apartment rentals, and shops.
+This also helps to avoid economic leakage.

 Spend more time in Lisbon

-This guide covers 4 days in Lisbon because I know many travelers have limited time that they can spend on vacation.
-If time allows, I recommend spending longer in the city.
-This allows for a slower travel approach, and you’re able to get to know Lisbon more in depth.
+This guide covers 4 days in Porto because I know many travelers have limited time that they can spend on vacation.
+If time allows, I recommend spending longer than 4 days in Porto.
+Spending more days allows for a slower travel approach, and you’re able to get to know Porto more in depth.

 More from Pina Travels on Portugal: